-- Murder and non-negligent manslaughter - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and

-- Robbery

-- Aggravated assault (cases involving assaults among know parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger community.)

-- Major incidents of Arson

-- Domestic violence, dating violence, stalking

-- Other crimes as determined necessary
+- Murder and non-negligent manslaughter - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known).
+Cases involving sexual assault are often reported long after the incident occurred, as such, there may be no ability to distribute a "timely" warning notice to the community.
+All cases of sexual assault, including stranger and non- stranger/acquaintance cases, will be assessed for potential issuance of a timely warning notice. - Robbery - A string of Burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another; - Aggravated assault (cases involving assaults among know parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger community.) - Major incidents of Arson - Domestic violence, dating violence, stalking - Other Clery crimes as determined necessary by the Chief of Police, or his or her designee in his or her absence.